buditanrim/buditanrim.github.io/_posts/2021-10-31-discussion-treemap.md

 layout: post
 title: "Discussion treemap"
 punchline: true
-description: "How can we deal with vague discussion during a team discussion?"
+description: "How can we deal with a vague discussion during a team discussion?"
 date: 2021-10-31 20:15:00 +0700
 categories: practice
 tags: team-practice-practice